Clothing in the ancient world: Women's Dress

 Women typically wore either the kaunakes or woven dresses that left their right shoulder and right arm uncovered.
 These fabrics were usually embroidered with some type of design to stand out.
 Their hair was usually left in either braids or in updos.
 A lot of the time, they would braid beads into their hair for special events.
 The princesses and high women in society typically chose to decorate themselves in the most lavish fabrics that were an array of colors.
 Makeup was also worn, displaying the necessity and want for color in Sumer.
 Women would typically wear sandals on their feet or would go barefoot if they were lower class.

 Men's Dress

-In Early Sumer, men took on the fashion of cavemen almostand would wear strings with loincloths attached.
+In the early periods of their history they would wear strings with loincloths attached.
 Later on, men typically wore no shirts and a kaunake.
 In the winter, they would wear a woven wool or flax shawl or cape.
 Typically kings, priests, and high officials would wear kaunakes down to the floor and these skirts would be embedded with ornaments and tassels and fringes.
 Men would usually wear their hair down and grow out long beards (meant to signify wisdom) that were curled artificially and treated with oils to maintain the curl.
 Men with higher status, especially priests, would shave their head and beards.
 Men would also wear sandals on their feet or go barefoot if they were lower class.